SzabolcsGyorke/BC-Local-Resources/README.md

 Of course you can try to use some non free alternatives as well.

-**Download the Installer "BC Local Resources Service Setup.zip" from the repo.**
+**Download the Installer "BC Local Resources Service Setup.zip" from the repo or from the latest release.**

 ## BC extension and Setup
 Deploy the extension form the repository.